mlanin/laravel-hashids/README.md

 If you will pass hash id to the url it will be easily resolved into an associated model.
 But how replace ids in your html output?
 There are two ways.
 Everything depends on how you form your urls.

-If you prefer form them by hands, package gives you the blade helper method `@hashids($id)` that will convert your id to the hash string.
+If you prefer form them by hands, package gives you the Blade helper method `@hashids($id)` that will convert your id to the hash string.

 ```html
 <a href="/posts/@hashids($post->id)">{{$post->title}}</a>